Generic selectors

 • Type: Centerpiece

-Freshwater angelfish are some of the most beautiful and elegant fish in the hobby and they can thrive in a standard four-foot aquarium.
-These stunning South American Cichlids are available in a range of different breeds, ranging from pure white to black, and even multicolored.
+Freshwater angelfish are some of the most beautiful and elegant fish in the hobby and they thrive in a standard four-foot aquarium.
+These stunning South American cichlids are available in a range of different breeds, from pure white to black and multicolored.

-A pair of angelfish in a 55 gallon planted tank is usually a great idea, just be aware that these fish can show some territorial behavior around breeding time, and they will snack on nano fish when they can catch them.
+A pair of angelfish in a 55-gallon planted tank is usually a great idea.
+Be aware that these fish can show territorial behavior around breeding time and they will snack on nano fish when they can catch them.

 2. Congo Tetra